 Exhibit 1 can be shared with the interviewee.

 a.
 Raw materials

-Here, a candidate could mention that the global sourcing approach makes sense especially for raw materials and name, for example, countries for ore and coal that supply these raw materials.
+Here, a candidate could mention that the global sourcing approach is particularly useful for raw materials and, for example, name countries for ore and coal that supply these raw materials.

 - Ore: Australia (>50% world market share of exports), Brazil, South Africa, Canada

 - Coal: Australia, Indonesia, Russia, USA, South Africa

 - China is the largest mining country, but exports little.

 However, commodities, especially ore and coal, are index-linked and therefore highly dependent on global markets.
 Accordingly, these costs can hardly be influenced.